grafana/developer-advocacy/projects/Grafana Office Hours/GOH 28 - Loki For Beginners with Ed Welch.md

     - Can you explain what a log stream is?
     - What are chunks and what are labels?
     - How to chunks and lables relate to log streams?
+  - What is the Loki query language?
+	- How does it compare to other query languages?
+	- What are some common queries you can run in Loki?
+- Common Problems you see in the wild?
+  - What are some common problems you see with Loki deployments?
+  - Common problems with how users use labels?
+  - How should users write logs into Loki effecticently?
+  - How should users query logs from Loki efficiently?